dylanmc/CryptoBook/src/01_intro.rst

 too hard of a stretch to imagine Caesar thinking this cipher was good enough.
 Now that we have computers, it's a lot easier to encrypt and decrypt messages, and the Caesar cipher is not close to good enough.
-We'll learn about how "real world" cryptography works later in this book.
+We'll learn about how modern cryptography works later in this book.

 Things to ponder
 ----------------

-1. you may have seen a Caesar cipher whose inner wheel and outer wheel go in the same direction, but the one in this book has them going in opposite directions.
+1. notice that the order of the alphabet is reversed on your Caesar cipher's inner wheel.
+You may have seen a Caesar cipher whose inner wheel and outer wheel go in the same direction.
 What attributes do each version have?
 What advantages or disadvantages can you think between the two versions?

 2. if it took you one minute to try to decrypt a message using a key you guessed, how long would it take, on average, to decrypt a Caesar